Can you spare a few minutes?

 Your basic legal position

 If you made a living together agreement, now’s the time to dig it out and remind yourselves what you agreed to.
-If you don’t have one then you and your ex will need to work out a fair way of dividing your money, debts and property between you.
+If you don’t have one then you and your ex will need to work out a way of dividing your joint money, joint debts and how any property will be dealt with.
+If you have children, you will need to work out how you will parent them together even though you are separating.

 - If you have children together then as parents you share responsibility for sorting out arrangements for your children.
 It’s up to you to make every effort to agree how you will bring them up.
 If talking is difficult, help is available.
-We’ve produced a separate guide for parents to help you to agree arrangements that work well for everybody, and to find a solution if that is not possible at Sorting out arrangements for your children.
-We've also written a guide for parents who have to ask the court for a child arrangements order at Apply for a court order about the arrangements for your children without the help of a lawyer.
+We’ve produced a separate guide for parents to help you to agree arrangements that work well for everybody, and to find a solution if that is not possible.
+Take a look at A survival guide to sorting out child arrangements for more information.
+We've also written a guide for parents who have to ask the court for a child arrangements order.
+If you are in this position go to How to apply for a child arrangements order without a lawyer for more help.
+If you are not sure whether or not you have parental responsibility for your children you can find out more by going to How to get parental responsibility without a lawyer.

 If you have children together, whoever the children spend less time living with and being cared for by will have to pay child maintenance.
-How much child maintenance they will pay doesn’t depend on the income of the parent receiving the maintenance for the children.
+Child maintenance is money paid by one parent to the other to meet the income needs of their children.

 If you divide the care of your children absolutely equally, the law about whether either parent has to pay any child maintenance is less clear – but what amounts to equal care in this context isn’t just about the number of nights the children stay with you.
 If you think you are in this situation you may need some legal advice.
 See More help and advice.

-- Child maintenance is money paid by one parent to the other to meet the income needs of their children.
-It’s paid either until your child turns 16 or until they finish full-time, non-advanced education (A levels, BTEC national diploma), up to their 20th birthday.
-Try and agree how much the parent doing most of the childcare will receive from the other.
+- Child maintenance is paid either until your child turns 16 or until they finish full-time, non-advanced education (A levels, BTEC national diploma), up to their 20th birthday.
+It is best to try and agree how much the parent doing most of the childcare will receive from the other.
 You can find out how much child maintenance you should be paying or receiving by using the official Child maintenance calculator.

-- If they are not your children (for example, if they are your ex’s from a previous relationship) you are not financially responsible for them unless you have adopted them.
-This doesn’t mean you can’t ask for contact with them and if necessary apply for a child arrangements order.
+- If the children are not actually your children (for example, if they are your ex’s from a previous relationship) you are not financially responsible for them unless you have adopted them.
+This doesn’t mean you can’t ask to spend time with them and if necessary apply for a child arrangements order.

-- Legal aid may be available for this type of case if you have experienced or are at risk of experiencing domestic abuse or violence.
-You can find more information at Getting help to pay for legal advice about a family problem including a link to the types of evidence that the Legal Aid Agency will accept as proof that you (or a previous partner of the abuser) have experienced domestic violence or abuse.
+Legal aid may be available for this type of case if you have experienced or are at risk of experiencing domestic abuse or violence.
+You can find more information at How to get legal aid for a family law problem.

 Maintenance – for partners